-Set forth below is biographical information regarding the directors and key skills and qualifications of our directors supporting their service as a director, in light of the Company's business and structure.
+Set forth below is biographical information regarding the directors and new director nominee who have been nominated for election at the Annual Meeting and the directors whose terms do not expire this year.
+Also included are key skills and qualifications of our directors supporting their service as a director, in light of the Company's business and structure.